vindepemarte/n8n-workflows/README.md

-Based on the screenshot and the content of the `README.md` files you've provided, I can create a new `README.md` for the root of your GitHub repository.
-This will serve as the main page and will link to the individual workflow READMEs.

-Here is the markdown for the main `README.md` for your `n8n-workflows` repository.

 ### n8n Workflow Collection

 This repository contains a collection of n8n workflows designed to automate various tasks, including social media posting and daily news updates.
 Each workflow is contained within its own folder, complete with a detailed `README.md` and the workflow's `.json` file.